CQC We and I Statements

 Ultimately, the local authority may institute County Court proceedings to recover the debt.
 However, they should only use this power after other reasonable alternatives for recovering the debt have been exhausted.
 Further details on how to pursue debts are set out in Annex D: Recovery of Debts.

 Where a local authority is meeting needs by arranging a care home, it is responsible for contracting with the provider.
 It is also responsible for paying the full amount, including where a ‘top up’ fee is being paid.
 However, where all parties are agreed it may choose to allow the person to pay the provider directly for the ‘top up’ where this is permitted.
 In doing so it should remember that multiple contracts risk confusion and that the local authority may be unable to assure itself that it is meeting its responsibilities under the additional cost provisions in the Care Act.
 Local authorities must ensure they read the guidance Annex A: Choice of Accommodation and Additional Payments on the use of ‘top up’ fees.
+There should be a contractual agreement with the local authority and the person who is funding the top up, as well as a sustainability agreement in place.

 People in a care home will contribute most of their income, excluding their earnings, towards the cost of their care and support.
 However, a local authority must leave the person with a specified amount of their own income so that the person has money to spend on personal items such as clothes and other items that are not part of their care.
 This is known as the personal expenses allowance (PEA).
 This is in addition to any income the person receives from earnings.
 Ministers have the power to adjust the PEA and have done so annually to ensure it maintains its value.
 These changes are communicated by Local Authority Circular and are binding.
 Local authorities have discretion to apply a higher income allowance in individual cases, for example where the person needs to contribute towards the cost of maintaining their former home.
 Further detail is set out in Annex B: Treatment of Capital.